steveklabnik/rust_for_rubyists/book/chapter-06.rst

   result: FAILED.
 0 passed; 1 failed; 0 ignored

-  rust: task failed at 'Some tests failed', /private/tmp/rust-w7Y4/rust-0.5/src/libstd/test.rs:62
+  rust: task failed at 'Some tests failed', /build/src/rust-0.6/src/libstd/test.rs:104
-  rust: domain main @0x7fbd04800010 root task failed
+  rust: domain main @0x85d9c0 root task failed
-  rust: task failed at 'killed', /private/tmp/rust-w7Y4/rust-0.5/src/libcore/task/mod.rs:570
-  make: *** [run] Error 101

 Rust is kind enough to give us a warning: we never used the ``num`` argument.
 We then get our failure, "One is not three", because we returned true.
 Now that we have a failing test, let's make it pass::

-  extern mod std;

   fn is_three(num: int) -> bool {
     return false;
   }

   #[test]
   fn test_is_three() {